genome-nexus/genome-nexus-cli/README.md

 **WARNING ⚠️: The [java based MAF annotator](https://github.com/genome-nexus/genome-nexus-annotation-pipeline) and associated [vcf2maf python conversion scripts](https://github.com/genome-nexus/annotation-tools/blob/master/vcf2maf.py) are more up to date, use this at your own risk.
-This was an attempt to restructure the cli interface but is not actively maintained.**
+This was an attempt to restructure the cli interface but it is not actively maintained.**

 # Command Line Interface for Genome Nexus